ajdapretnar/traffic-flows/README.md

 # Open Data and Quantitative Techniques for Anthropology of Road Traffic
 by Ajda Pretnar Žagar, Tomaž Hočevar and Tomaž Curk

 Jupyter notebook scripts, Orange workflows, and data that support the findings of the study titled "*Open Data and Quantitative Techniques for Anthropology of Road Traffic*" and submitted for review.
+A preprint can be found on [arXiv:2111.15661](https://arxiv.org/abs/2111.15661).

 #### Data